VamsiAyyala/Data-Analysis-of-Food-Industry-Based-On-Grocery-Store-Consumer-Purchase-Data/README.md

 Problem:

 Food companies are uncertain about what types of products they should produce:

 1.Millions of consumer purchases each year

-2.Purchases fall under a number of different categories 3.Lots of data related to consumer behavior going unutilized:
+2.Purchases fall under a number of different categories

+3.Lots of data related to consumer behavior going unutilized
     (Social media,
     Recipes,
     Grocery transactions and orders,
     Food ingredient lists currently available on the market)

 Goal of the program:

-1.Analyzes grocery transactions to determine what the most popular food product/ingredient is 2.Categorizes each product/ingredient into the particular growing food industry subdivision 3.Ranks each food category in ascending order to determine which one is the most popular
+1.Analyzes grocery transactions to determine what the most popular food product/ingredient is

+2.Categorizes each product/ingredient into the particular growing food industry subdivision

+3.Ranks each food category in ascending order to determine which one is the most popular